-We require that each horse have the necessary and up-to-date vaccinations, including a Coggins test for the current year.
+We require that each horse have the necessary and up-to-date vaccinations, including a Coggins test for the current year and rhino/flu vaccination within 6 months.
 They also must have an appropriately fitted halter and lead rope.

 How often does the vet/farrier come?
 Can I bring my own vet/farrier in to treat my horse?

 The farrier visits Albion once every week and can be called in for special cases when necessary.
 Outside farriers may be brought in with permission from the stable manager.